-8. Connection to Council's reticulated water supply system shall be maintained to the subject site, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), at no cost to Council.
+Prior to the commencement of the use, the development shall be connected to Council's reticulated water supply system, in accordance with Schedule 6.2 Planning Scheme Policy 1 - Land Development Standards in the Goondiwindi Region Planning Scheme 2018 (Version 2), to the satisfaction of and at no cost to Council.

-The site shall be provided with all necessary water infrastructure, including backflow prevention devices, to enable the development to be serviced to relevant engineering standards and to the satisfaction of Council.
+The developer shall provide all necessary water infrastructure, including appropriate backflow prevention device at the water meter, to enable the development to be serviced to relevant engineering standards and to the satisfaction of Council.